JustinCooper-US/PyCommander/README.md

 # PyCommander
 A Remote Command Execution Program That Uses TCP And AES Encryption
+# Current Features

+* AES Encryption
+* Grabs OS INFO And Sends It To Server
+* Remote Execution Of Commands

-* !Not To Be Used For Malicious Purposes! *
+* !Not To Be Used For Malicious Purposes!